leto/writing/blog_posts/tpf/TPF_grant_update_6.md

 to already covered functions, and then finally I got to the hard functions.

-This was a fruitful exercise, because it was decided by Parrot developers that some VTABLE functions escaped accidentally and were removed from the public API.
+This was a fruitful exercise, because it was decided by Parrot developers that some VTABLE functions escaped accidentally and that they should be removed from the public API.
 Whiteknight++ removed Parrot_PMC_destroy, which I was using incorrectly in the extend_vtable tests and which was actually coredumping Parrot, but only on certain platforms.
-I then asked ...
+I then removed Parrot_PMC_mark and Parrot_PMC_invoke, the first being an implementation detail of the garbage collector, and Parrot_PMC_invoke because it was the only function that returned a '''Parrot_Opcode_t*''' and basically not fit for public consumption.

+I also created a ticket for a bug in the Parrot_PMC_morph function, which has some possibly buggy but definitely unspecified behavior.

 The remaining, untested functions in extend_vtable are clone_pmc, cmp_pmc,
 get_pointer_keyed_int, get_pointer_keyed_str, remove_vtable_override,